Travis Perkins: History

-The company began in 1797, when the Benjamin Ingram company of joiners and carpenters was founded at Beech Street in London.
+Travis Perkins can trace its origins back to 1797 and the Benjamin Ingram company of joiners and carpenters, which was founded that year at Beech Street in London.
 Benjamin Ingram subsequently merged with Perkins to become Ingram Perkins in 1850.
 Ingram Perkins then merged with Sandell Smythe & Drayson in 1970 to form Sandell Perkins.

-Sandell Perkins was first listed on the London Stock Exchange in 1986, shortly before it merged with Travis & Arnold in 1988, to form Travis Perkins.
+As Sandell Perkins, the firm was first listed on the London Stock Exchange in 1986.
+Two years later, it merged with Travis & Arnold to form Travis Perkins.
 (Travis & Arnold had been founded by Ernest Travis in 1899.
 Originally operating in London, the company moved to Northampton in 1904, with the Midlands becoming its core market.)

 Subsequent acquisitions have included AAH (46 branches) in March 1994, BMSS (26 branches) in December 1995, Keyline Builders Merchants (101 branches) in May 1999, and Sharpe & Fisher (38 branches) in 1998, Broombys Limited (nine branches) in January 2000, City Plumbing Supplies Limited (48 branches) in July 2002, and Commercial Ceiling Factors (twenty distribution centres) in October 2002, Jayhard (53 branches) in August 2003, and B&G (twelve branches) in October 2003, Wickes (171 stores) in December 2004, and Tile Giant in November 2007.

-The company had a particularly challenging time after the 2008 financial crisis; it stopped its dividend and indicated it was open to declaring a rights issue.
+As a consequence of the 2008 financial crisis, Travis Perkins, along with the wider construction industry, went through a particularly challenging trading period; consequently, the firm suspended its dividend and indicated that it was open to declaring a rights issue in early 2009.

-In May 2010, Travis Perkins made a successful offer to acquire BSS Group for £553m, and then acquired the remaining 70% stake in Toolstation in January 2012, and the whole of Solfex in January 2013.
+In May 2010, Travis Perkins made a successful offer to acquire BSS Group for £553 million, Two years later, it acquired the remaining 70% stake in Toolstation in January 2012, and the whole of Solfex in January 2013.

 In November 2017, Travis Perkins sought support from the local community in Pimlico, when the oldest timber yard in the United Kingdom, owned by Travis Perkins, was threatened by closure to allow a housing development to proceed.

 In December 2018, Travis Perkins announced plans to sell City Plumbing Supplies and its other plumbing and heating businesses.
-In October 2019, Travis Perkins announced this decision had been paused.
+However, in October 2019, Travis Perkins announced this plan had been put on hold.